Terezi Dragon Cape tutorial

 Now, assuming that you traced your hoodie, you should have a curved, and a straight side.
 On both mirrored sides of your hoodie, mark a spot, say ten inches away from the front.
 This will not only function as your tie, but it will also be there to sew in case your cape is longer than the width of your completed hood (which it was for me).

-There’s the money shot.
-You can see the little blue dot towards the bottom right.
+.
+You can see the little blue dots towards the bottom right and left.

 Here’s what it looks like after it’s been cut.
 Don’t worry if it’s not pretty.